gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 }
 ```

-By assigning a field called `remoteImage___NODE` the ID of the `File` node that was created, Gatsby will be able to [infer](/docs/glossary#inference) a connection between this field and the file node.
+By assigning a field called `remoteImage___NODE` to the ID of the `File` node that was created, Gatsby will be able to [infer](/docs/glossary#inference) a connection between this field and the file node.
 This will allow fields on the file to be queried from the post node.

 ```graphql
 # leaving off the ___NODE field will give you: